dukesrg/logue-sdk-vscode/README.md

 * Build prologue units : build all units for prologue only.
 * Clean all : delete all intermediat build files and unit files.
 * Load unit : load selected unit to the last slot of the compatible synth and select it.
+* Dump all units : download all units from the first connected synth.
 * Update SVD files : download System View Description files which is needed for debug on the real synth.

 ### Debugging